Carmer/Intro_to_turing/README.md

 ##What we'll be doing today:

 1.Command line introduction:
-        -making directories and files.
+        1making directories and files.
-        -basic navigation
+        1basic navigation
-        -pry/irb/ri
+        1pry/irb/ri

 2.Common ruby terms and definitions
-        -an introduction to ruby culture
+        1an introduction to ruby culture

 3.Best practices and workflow efficiencies